Lenders give lukewarm approval to Greek aid tranche

 Although a privatisation fund has finally been set up, sell-off targets will be missed in 2011, the troika said.
 The government remained committed to producing 35 billion euros in revenues by 2014.

-Finance Minister Evangelos Venizelos, who had repeated meetings with the inspectors in recent days, tried to strike a reassuring note, ruling out any suggestion that Greece could be forced out of the shared currency.
+Finance Minister Evangelos Venizelos, who had repeated meetings with the inspectors in recent days, welcomed the troika statement as positive and balanced and said Greece was determined to regain its credibility.

-"Greece is and will always be a member of the euro zone, a member of the euro," he told a conference in Athens.
+"We must, for the good of the country, catch up on reforms," he said in a statement.
+"It's important to do all that must be done before the tranche is delivered, even before the October 23 EU summit."

 Venizelos is expected to brief ruling party PASOK lawmakers later Tuesday on pension cuts and a controversial plan to put tens of thousands of state workers on the road to redundancy.